wanderview/node-netbios-name/README.md

     will be set.
 The buffer may have been partially modified even if an error occurs.
   * `bytesWritten` {Number} The number of bytes written to the buffer.

+### nbname.toString()

+Return a string representation of the NetBIOS name.
+The format matches the style used by wireshark.
+For example, a name of `foobar`, a scope ID of `example.com`, and suffix of `0x20` would be returned as the string `'foobar<20>.example.com'`.

+The string returned contains all of the unique information in the name, so it can be reasonably used as the key for a hash.

 [RFC1001]: http://tools.ietf.org/rfc/rfc1001.txt
 [RFC1002]: http://tools.ietf.org/rfc/rfc1002.txt